 Zimmerman’s creative process makes meaning.
 Initially, his process was a quest to break from his roots in pen-and-ink, a medium with too much precision and control, and to allow the art to emerge organically from the techniques and materials themselves.
 He wanted to interact with the medium, not control it, and he has found a way to explore and discover as he creates, to be surprised by the work, even as he constructs it.

 Zimmerman uses thick, heavy, glossy materials that form their own ridges and textures, reflecting surprising hues and shapes he had not intended.
 He often set his brushes aside and use his hands and fingers to feel and effect change in the paintings.
 This interactivity is shared with the viewer.
 The deep textures of his art invite the viewer to touch.
 His works are fluid as they are viewed from different angles and under different lighting, with the glossy reflections incorporating the distinctive of viewer and surroundings into each viewing of my work.
 They blur the boundary between painting and participant, inviting the context into the experience at every level.

 Zimmerman utilizes a variety of materials and mediums applied on hardboard in a wood frame, similar to the kind used for canvas.
 He often starts with gel mediums and a mixture of commercial grade products.
 This accomplishes durability and quality texturing.
 He prefers oil paints to acrylics because he enjoys the ways they mix and blend, and the richness of colour they provide.
 The final gloss medium provides a liquid finish and enhances the layers.
 Hardboard, canvas, gel mediums, foils, silver leaf, occasional fabrics, and oil paints (preferred), acrylic, sign ink, gloss medium are his ingredients of choice.

-FOR PRIVATE VIEWING OPTIONS, PLEASE CONTACT THE GALLERY.
+FOR PRIVATE/VIRTUAL VIEWING AND COMMISSION OPTIONS, PLEASE CONTACT THE GALLERY.